 It is not hard to understand – If you had two bosses, one you liked, the other you didn’t – which boss would you work harder for?

-How to build a good relationship with your child
+1. Build a good relationship with your child

 Changing a relationship requires us to change our behaviors and sometimes even our beliefs.